Updated: Jun 11

-Sensitivity reading is a type of manuscript evaluation that checks whether characters are portrayed with authenticity, respect, and sensitivity and ensures books avoid harmful stereotypes and problematic language.
+Sensitivity reading is a type of manuscript evaluation that checks whether characters are portrayed with authenticity, respect, and sensitivity and helps books avoid harmful stereotypes and problematic language.
 Subjects authors and publishers ask sensitivity readers to provide feedback for include race, religion, gender, sexuality, chronic illnesses, mental disorders, and physical disabilities.
 It is also called “authenticity reading” and “cultural competency reading.”

 The main goal of sensitivity reading is to improve the literary quality of the book.
 It would be incredibly limiting to insist authors only “write what they know,” and thus only write about characters who look like them and have lived lives like theirs with cultural backgrounds like theirs.
 Sensitivity readers want a world of diverse books, and they want to help authors write books that make sense when it comes to characters and subjects outside of their comfort zones.